 Researchers from ETH Zurich and the University of Zurich, working at Balgrist University Hospital in Zurich, have now deciphered how the cells of the tendons perceive mechanical stress and how they are able to adapt the tendons to the demands of the body.
 Their findings have just been published in the journal Nature Biomedical Engineering.

 At the core of the newly discovered mechanism is a molecular force sensor in the tendon cells consisting of an ion channel protein.
-This sensor detects when the collagen fibres, that make up the tendons, shift against each other lengthwise.
+This sensor detects when the collagen fibers, that make up the tendons, shift against each other lengthwise.
 If such a strong shear movement occurs, the sensor allows calcium ions to flow into the tendon cells.
-This promotes the production of certain enzymes that link the collagen fibres together.
+This promotes the production of certain enzymes that link the collagen fibers together.
 As a result, the tendons lose elasticity and become stiffer and stronger.

 Gene variant overreacts

 Interestingly, the ion channel protein responsible for this occurs in different genetic variants in humans.
 A few years ago, other scientists found that a particular variant called E756del is clustered in individuals of West African ancestry.
 At that time, the importance of this protein for tendon stiffness was not yet known.
 One-third of individuals of African descent carry this gene variant, while it is rare in other populations.
 This gene variant protects its carriers from severe cases of the tropical disease malaria.
 Scientists assume that the variant was able to prevail in this population because of this advantage.

 The researchers led by Jess Snedeker, Professor of Orthopaedic Biomechanics at ETH Zurich and the University of Zurich, have now shown that mice carrying this gene variant have stiffer tendons.
 They believe that tendons “overshoot” in their adaptive response to exercise due to this variant.